What Are Amphetamines Used For?

 - Obsessive behavior.

 According to a survey conducted by Recovery Brands in 2016, a surprising majority of young people between the ages of 18 and 28 get their ADHD medications from their friends.
-Another 20.4% get their hands on them by means of their family.
+Another 20.4% get their hands on them by means of their families.

 - Recreational users.